 Practice Your Acrylics On A Scrap Canvas

-For better practice, you can use all the elements from your actual painting, like the same paint brushes, acrylics, and the canvas that is going to be used for your main painting.
-This way, you will have experience before actually starting the painting.
+For better practice, you can use all the elements from your actual painting, such as the same paint brushes, acrylics, and the canvas that will be used for your main painting.
+This way, you will gain experience before actually starting the painting.

 -